surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace07-sample.md

     /// <summary>
     /// This sample shows how to create a runspace and how to run commands
     /// using a PowerShell object.
 It builds a pipeline that runs the
-    /// Get-Process cmdlet, which is piped to the measure-object
+    /// Get-Process cmdlet, which is piped to the Measure-Object
     /// cmdlet to count the number of processes running on the system.
     /// </summary>
     /// <param name="args">The parameter is not used.</param>